-The Register Office covering the Witton area is Blackburn
+The Register Office covering the Witton area is Blackburn.

-In 1835 Witton was a township in the parish of Blackburn
+In 1835 Witton was a township in the parish of Blackburn.

+You can see the administrative areas in which Witton has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD665276 (Lat/Lon: 53.743691, -2.509429), Witton which are provided by:
+You can see maps centred on OS grid reference SD662281 (Lat/Lon: 53.748033, -2.514211), Witton which are provided by:

 - Google Maps

 - OldMaps (Old Ordnance Survey maps.)

 - Old Maps Online (Other old maps.)

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)